CRISES IN THE CAPITALIST SYSTEM

 1. THE FIRST WORLD WAR (1914–1918).

-The First World War was an imperialist conflict primarily fought between two rival alliances:
+The First World War was an imperialist conflict fought between two rival alliances:

 • Triple Entente: France, Britain, and Russia.